Do you offer beginners yoga classes?

 What is the cost of your classes?

-We offer sliding scale for all regularly scheduled yoga classes between $5 -$20 per class. .
-If you are unsure what to give we suggest $10 per yoga class.
+We offer sliding scale for all regularly scheduled yoga classes between $10 -$20 per class. .
+If you are unsure what to give we suggest $12 per yoga class.
+You are welcome to pay cash when you arrive at class or purchase online before class.

 Can I just walk in to one of your classes?

 Yes.
 Unless announced for a special class, all our walk-in classes are open to anyone.
-Please show up 10 minutes early if it is your first time.
+Please show up 10 minutes early if it is your first time to ask questions, inform the teacher of any restrictions you have plus there is a short waiver form to fill out.

 What if I am late to class?